Saint-Jean Street in Quebec City: Shops, Restaurants, and Culture

 Duration45 min to 1h30 depending on stops

-Rue Saint-Jean and Petit-Champlain form the two souls of Old Quebec.
+Saint-Jean Street and Petit-Champlain form the two souls of Old Quebec.
 Carrera Café is the natural connection point between these two worlds.

-After your stroll on Rue Saint-Jean, take the funicular down and join us at Petit-Champlain.
-Our iced latte and daily board are the ideal stop to digest your purchases and plan the rest of your day in Quebec City.
+After your walk on Saint-Jean Street, take the funicular down and join us at Petit-Champlain.
+Our iced latte and daily board are the ideal stop to digest your purchases and plan the rest of your day in Quebec.

-Three unmissable experiences on Rue Saint-Jean, selected for their character and originality.
+Three experiences not to miss on Saint-Jean Street, selected for their character and originality.

-Dedicate a morning to the independent bookstores on Rue Saint-Jean; it's one of the best cultural investments Quebec City offers.
-These booksellers know their stock and offer recommendations that algorithms can't replace.
+Dedicating a morning to the independent bookstores on Saint-Jean Street is one of the best cultural investments Quebec offers.
+These booksellers know their stock and offer recommendations that algorithms can’t replace.

 Duration2 to 3 hours

-Late Dinner on Rue Saint-Jean + Concert ❖ Prestige
+Late dinner on Saint-Jean Street + concert ❖ Prestige

-Combine dinner at one of the street's restaurants with a concert at a nearby live bar: a perfectly Quebecois evening, both gourmet and musical, that naturally extends until the next morning.
+Combine a dinner in one of the street’s restaurants with a concert in a nearby live bar: a perfectly Quebecois evening, both gastronomic and musical, naturally extending until the next morning.

 FormatDinner + live concert

-Explore Rue Saint-Jean, then descend to Petit-Champlain to finish in style at Carrera Café.
-A circuit that is both historic, gourmet, and refined.
+Explore Saint-Jean Street, then head down to Petit-Champlain to finish beautifully at Carrera Café.
+A route that is historic, gourmet, and refined all at once.

 More articles